-- (m) "Medium-duty Vehicle" means any 2000 through 2006 model-year heavy-duty low-emission, ultra-low-emission, super-ultra-low-emission or zero-emission vehicle certified to the standards in Title 13, California Code of Regulations Sections 1956.8 (g) or (h) or 1960.1(h) (2), having a manufacturer's gross vehicle weight rating of 14,000 pounds or less; any 2000 through 2003 model-year heavy duty vehicle certified to the standards in Title 13, California Code of Regulations Section 1960.1(h)(1) having a manufacturer's gross vehicle weight rating of 14,000 lbs. or less; and any 2000 and subsequent model heavy-duty low-emission, ultra-low emission, super-ultra-low-emission or zero-emission vehicle certified to the standards in Title 13, California Code of Regulations Sections 1956.8 (g) or (h), 1961(a)(1) or 1962 having a manufacturer's gross vehicle weight rating between 8,501 and 14,000 pounds. - (n) "Model Year" means, for each vehicle manufacturer, the period which begins January 1 of the calendar year in which the model is first offered for sale and ends December 31 of the final calendar year of sale or, if the manufacturer has no annual production period, the calendar year.
-In case of any vehicle manufactured in two or more stages, the time of manufacture shall be the date of completion of the chassis
+- (m) "Medium-duty Vehicle" means any 2000 through 2006 model-year heavy-duty low-emission, ultra-low-emission, super-ultra-low-emission or zero-emission vehicle certified to the standards in Title 13, California Code of Regulations Sections 1960.1(h) (2), having a manufacturer's gross vehicle weight rating of 14,000 pounds or less; any 2000 through 2003 model-year heavy duty vehicle certified to the standards in Title 13, California Code of Regulations Section 1960.1(h)(1) having a manufacturer's gross vehicle weight rating of 14,000 lbs. or less; and any 2000 and subsequent model heavy-duty low-emission, ultra-low emission, super-ultra-low-emission or zero-emission vehicle certified to the standards in Title 13, California Code of Regulations Sections 1961(a)(1), 1962, or 1962.1 having a manufacturer's gross vehicle weight rating between 8,501 and 14,000 pounds. - (n) "Model Year" means, for each vehicle manufacturer, the period which begins January 1 of the calendar year in which the model is first offered for sale and ends December 31 of the final calendar year of sale or, if the manufacturer has no annual production period, the calendar year.
+In case of any vehicle manufactured in two or more stages, the time of manufacture shall be the date of completion of the chassis. - (o) "New Vehicle" means any vehicle with 7,500 miles or fewer on its odometer. - (p) "NMOG Credit" means non-methane organic gas credit. - (q) "NMOG + NOx Credit" means non-methane organic gas plus oxides of nitrogen credit.

-- (o) "New Vehicle" means any vehicle with 7,500 miles or fewer on its odometer. - (p) "NMOG Credit" means non-methane organic gas credit. - (q) "Passenger Car" means any vehicle designed primarily for transportation of persons and having a design capacity of twelve persons or less. - (r) "PZEV Credit" means partial zero emission vehicle credit. - (s) "Recall" means: - (1) The issuing of notices directly to consumers that vehicles in their possession or control should be corrected, and/or - (2) Efforts to actively locate and correct vehicles in the possession or control of consumers. - (t) "Smog Index Label" means a decal securely affixed by the manufacturer to a window of all passenger cars and light-duty trucks which discloses the smog index for the vehicle in accordance with Title 13, California Code of Regulations Section 1965. - (u) "VECs" means vehicle equivalent credits. - (v) "Vehicle" means a motor vehicle. - (w) "ZEV Credit" means zero emission vehicle credit.
+- (r) "Passenger Car" means any vehicle designed primarily for transportation of persons and having a design capacity of twelve persons or less. - (s) "Recall" means: - (1) The issuing of notices directly to consumers that vehicles in their possession or control should be corrected, and/or - (2) Efforts to actively locate and correct vehicles in the possession or control of consumers. - (t) "Smog Index Label" means a decal securely affixed by the manufacturer to a window of all passenger cars and light-duty trucks which discloses the smog index for the vehicle in accordance with Title 13, California Code of Regulations Section 1965. - (u) "VECs" means vehicle equivalent credits. - (v) "Vehicle" means a motor vehicle. - (w) "ZEV Credit" means zero emission vehicle credit.